DiamondLightSource/dodal/docs/how-to/run-tests.md

 $ tox -e tests
 ```

-It will also report coverage to the commandline and to `cov.xml` and show the
+It will also report coverage to the command line and to `cov.xml`.

 [look like tests]: https://docs.pytest.org/explanation/goodpractices.html#test-discovery
 [pytest]: https://pytest.org/

-## Run the system tests locally
+### System tests locally

 The system tests require the ``example-services`` project: